 Tom's currently working on getting his first book published; the story of how he went from suicidal thoughts to completing a world record stand up paddle boarding journey a year later.
 The book will show exactly what was running through his mind as he came faced the challenges of his epic 3,800km SUP trip and what set him down the path of 'Adventuring'.
 Below is an exclusive preview..

-I sat in the mud of the Condamine river as I struggled with that realisation.
-Part of me wanted to cry, part of me wanted to rage and parted of me wanted to sleep, but none of me wanted to give up, especially not on Day 3.
+I sat in the mud of the Condamine river and struggled with that realisation.
+Part of me wanted to cry, part of me wanted to disappear, a big part of me just wanted to sleep, but none of me wanted to give up, especially not on Day 3.

 Stay tuned the full story is coming soon..